 9.This may take several minutes to complete, depending on how many images you are using.

 And voila!
 What you have is a blended image that is perfectly in focus with an increased depth of field created by focus stacking.

 You will notice the edges may be a little rough.
 Flatten the layers then crop the rough edges out.

 For my final image I edited out the tie on the stem and cropped to a square.

-The more you play around with this image technique, the better you will get!
+The more you play around with focus stacking, the better you will get.
 This knowledge will come in handy not only for macro work, but for landscapes when you want to achieve a sharper depth of field in the foreground as well as the background.